 trump says he was low-keying things (“its like flu”) to avoid panic about COVID.
 In real life, most of us want the straight up information.

-There won’t be any visits where she is, although two of us can have an hour together at her senior community – only one vendor breaking total protection, which I trust – after she comes back.
-I relayed things to brother #4 in upstate NY, and particularly at this point, knowing what you can’t see or affect is being handled the best way possible, makes a solid difference.
+There won’t be any visits where she is, although two of us can have an hour together at her senior community after she comes back.
+Only one vendor reported to have broken protection there, which I trust.
+I relayed things to brother #4 in upstate NY, and particularly at this point, knowing what you can’t see or affect is being handled the best way possible, makes a solid difference in stress levels for others.

 “Thanks for the explanation, I think I have enough information here to accurately pass it along to everyone else.
 I’m not sure I’d go for anything invasive like that, especially involving anesthesia, but Steve is the one you’re really going to have to convince.”
 (FYI – No.)